tinyplex/tinybase/site/guides/3_schemas_and_persistence/4_persisting_data.md

 There is also a way to developer custom Persisters of your own, which we describe in the Custom Persistence guide.

-For more complex synchronization, TinyBase includes persisters for frameworks like Yjs:
+For more complex synchronization, TinyBase includes persisters for CRDT
+frameworks:

-- The createYjsPersister function (in the persister-yjs module) returns a Persister that connects to a Yjs document.
+- The createYjsPersister function (in the persister-yjs module) returns a Persister that connects to a [Yjs](https://yjs.dev/) document.
+- The createAutomergePersister function (in the persister-automerge module) returns a Persister that connects to an [Automerge](https://automerge.org/) document via [automerge-repo](https://github.com/automerge/automerge-repo).

 (See the Synchronizing Data guide for more details on those.)